zm4550/electro-shop/PROJECT_PROPOSAL.md

 ---

-*This proposal document provides a comprehensive overview of the KinBech.Com e-commerce platform project.
+*This proposal document provides a comprehensive overview of the electro-shop e-commerce platform project.
 For technical details and implementation specifics, please refer to the source code and technical documentation.*